McGill-NLP/statcan-dialogue-dataset/README.md

 </div>

 This repository contains the code for our project.
-For detailed information, instructions on requesting access, API user guide and documentation, please visit the [website](https://mcgill-nlp.github.io/statcan-dialogue-dataset).
+For more  detailed information, instructions on requesting access, API user guide and documentation, please visit the [website](https://mcgill-nlp.github.io/statcan-dialogue-dataset).
 You can find useful links above.
 A quickstart is provided below.

 ## Quickstart